run2bizdocs/docs/en-us/docs/4biz-helium/additional-features/racer-4biz-app/ticket-status-racer.md

 # Ticket Status on Racer 4biz

-this document will show the possible actions to be taken in ticket attendance when using Racer 4Biz app.
+This document will show the possible actions to be taken in ticket attendance when using Racer 4Biz app.

 ## Before getting started

 - [x] Install the app Racer 4biz for Android or IOS
 - [x] Have valid access credentials to the system

+It is also necessary to configure the parameters - 254 API Key for use of Google services; 331 - Enable Google Maps API; 436 - Project number (Sender ID) in Google Cloud Platform used to generate API keys (Mobile SM only);

 Besides, it is also necessary to configure the 4biz Webservice, Unit and Tickets platforms.